 For those looking for a bit more individuality have the choice of B&O Play trims for Zetec and Titanium trimmed Fiestas, which adds the upgraded stereo system, Ford Sync 3 with an 8.0in screen and sat nav, and a choice of a pastel mint green or copper body colour.

-Topping the range is the Fiesta Vignale which adds chrome 17in alloy wheels, a unique bodykit, rear parking sensors and camera, a panoramic sunroof, and lots of Vignale badges throughout the interior and on the exterior.
+Topping the stanadard range is the Fiesta Vignale which adds chrome 17in alloy wheels, a unique bodykit, rear parking sensors and camera, a panoramic sunroof, and lots of Vignale badges throughout the interior and on the exterior, while the Fiesta ST exists on its own separate branch.